 The investments will be diversified by security type and maturity.
 The buy and sell decisions in regard to investments entered into the portfolio will be made by the investment team.
-The investment team shall be composed of the Vice-President for Finance and Administration and the Comptroller-Director of Business Services and Cashiers Office.
+The investment team shall be composed of the Vice-President for Finance and the Comptroller.